boshyxd/robloxstudio-mcp/README.md

    ```

 4. **Install the Studio plugin:**
-   - Copy the `studio-plugin/` folder to your Roblox Studio plugins directory
+   - See [studio-plugin/INSTALLATION.md](studio-plugin/INSTALLATION.md) for detailed instructions
+   - Enable HTTP Requests in Game Settings
-   - Enable the plugin in Studio
+   - Activate the plugin using the toolbar button

 ## Development